Immigration: Quality of institutions

-Welfare
+Effect on politics

 Some research has found that as immigration and ethnic heterogeneity increase, government funding of welfare and public support for welfare decrease.
 Ethnic nepotism may be an explanation for this phenomenon.
 Other possible explanations include theories regarding in-group and out-group effects and reciprocal altruism.

 Research however also challenges the notion that ethnic heterogeneity reduces public goods provision.
 Studies that find a negative relationship between ethnic diversity and public goods provision often fail to take into account that strong states were better at assimilating minorities, thus decreasing diversity in the long run.
 Ethnically diverse states today consequently tend to be weaker states.
 Because most of the evidence on fractionalization comes from sub-Saharan Africa and the United States, the generalizability of the findings is questionable.
 A 2018 study in the American Political Science Review cast doubts on findings that ethnoracial homogeneity led to greater public goods provision.

 Research finds that Americans' attitudes towards immigration influence their attitudes towards welfare spending.

+Immigrants and second-generation immigrants were found on average to vote more for left-wing politics compared to non-immigrants.